jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

-#  Fingerprint - Prevent sign-ups from the same device
+#  Fingerprint - Prevent sign-up fraud for Auth0 Users

 The Fingerprint and Okta Customer Identity Cloud (CIC) powered by Auth0 integration is designed to provide a unique identifier for each of your user's devices.
 This is a powerful signal that helps reduce fraud and improve the user experience.

 The integration is powered by Fingerprint Pro's device detection technology, which is an industry-leading solution that quickly and accurately identifies the characteristics of a browser or device.
 The device information, with unparalleled accuracy, is then used to create a unique and immutable device fingerprint that can be used to securely identify a user's device and detect any malicious activity.

+This guide demonstrates using Fingerprint to prevent multiple sign-ups from the same device or browser.

 Prerequisites
 -------------